NaughtyZZ/3D_face_dense_registration/README.md

 <img src="figures\mesh_detailed_structure.png" alt="grid_structures" style="zoom: 67%;" />

-We suggest that it can be applied to other data that are not limited to faces.
+We suggest that it can also be applied to other data that are not limited to faces.

 <img src="figures\hand_example.png" alt="hand_example" style="zoom: 67%;" />